ryrob30/mobile-services.en/help/android/messaging-main/push-messaging/push-messaging.md

 >
 >If your app is already set up to use messaging by using Google Cloud Messaging (GCM), some of the following steps might already be completed.

-1. Verify that `ADBMobileConfig.json` contains the required settings for push messaging.
+1. Verify that the `ADBMobileConfig.json` file contains the required settings for push messaging.

    The `"marketingCloud"` object must have its `"org"` property configured for push messaging.